Authmaker/documentation/implement-login/login.md

 });
 ```

 These actions are placed in the application controller so we can call them from our application template.
-In the example below, we place buttons for login/logout in our header above the application outlet, so they will be visible and functional on all pages of our application.
+In the example below, buttons for login/logout are placed in our header above the application outlet, so they will be visible and functional on all pages of our application.

 ```javascript
 // app/templates/application.hbs